 - Most weapons are carried on or around the waistline.
 Be concerned if the assailant goes out of their way to conceal their waistline, by:

 - Wearing coats indoors, especially in warm or dry weather.

-- Wearing an button-up shirt un-tucked, with the bottom left unbuttoned.
+- Wearing a button-up shirt un-tucked, and the bottom unbuttoned.

 - People typically carry their weapons on their strong side, and wristwatches on their weak side.
 Use their watch as a guide.

-- Check to see if the assailant is “printing,” i.e., displaying the weapon's outline through their clothing.
-Often this is appears as an awkward lump.
+- Check to see if the assailant is “printing,” i.e., displaying the weapon's outline through their clothing, usually as an awkward lump.

 - Look for the carry clips which secure many folding knives, sheaths, and holsters.

 - Drawing a weapon is usually a pure vertical or horizontal motion, accompanied by a click, snap, rustle, or velcro-rip sound.